JulienEyzat/mal_stats/README.md

 # INSTALLATION

 To have the program working, you need to go on this page : https://developers.google.com/sheets/api/quickstart/python and click on the button "ENABLE THE GOOGLE SHEET API".
-Then, you just need to put the file `credentials.json` in a `GS_resources` directory (to create next to the mal-stats.py file).
+Then, you just need to put the file `credentials.json` in a `GS_resources` directory.

 To install all the libraries the program needs, launch this command :